shvmshukla/Healthify-NearByHospitals-/README.md

 Majorly focuses on getting current location and forming URL.

 # Step 2: GetNearByPlaces.java
-Make a new class named GetNearbyPlacesData.java (at path …/GoogleMapsNearbyPlaces/app/src/main/java/com/androidtutorialpoint/ googlemapsnearbyplaces/GetNearbyPlacesData.java).
+Make a new class named GetNearbyPlacesData.java.
 This class should be extended from AsyncTask.

 Android AsyncTask is an abstract class provided by Android which gives us the liberty to perform heavy tasks in the background and keep the UI thread light thus making the application more responsive.